Regional Monitoring Program for Water Quality in San Francisco Bay

 A portal to information about contamination in San Francisco Bay

 The RMP provides information targeted at the highest priority questions faced by managers of the Bay.
 The RMP produces summary reports (Pulse of The Bay and RMP Update), technical reports that document specific studies and synthesize information from diverse sources, as well as journal publications that disseminate RMP results to the world’s scientific community.
 The RMP website provides access to RMP data, information products, and links to other sources of information about water quality in San Francisco Bay.

 The RMP has a long-term Status and Trends Monitoring Program that began in 1993.
 The monitoring design has evolved over time and currently consists of:

 - Contaminants in sediment (every 5 years)

 - Contaminants in bivalve tissue (every 2 years)

-- Contaminants in sport fish tissue (every 5 years)
+- Contaminants in sport fish (every 5 years)

-- Contaminants in cormorant and tern egg tissue (every 3 years)
+- Contaminants in bird eggs (every 3 years)

-- Long-term hydrographic and sediment transport studies by the U.S. Geological Survey (annually)
+- Long-term hydrographic and suspended sediment studies by the U.S. Geological Survey (annually)